sagebeme/milestoneAssignment/README.md

 ### 2. [Guided Tours Booking System](Project2-GuidedToursBooking)
    - **Description:** A booking system for guided tours of tourist sites.
    - **Technologies:** HTML, CSS, JavaScript, Firebase.
-   - **Features:** User login, browse tours, book tours, data stored in Firebase.
+   - **Features:** User login, input new tours, data stored in Firebase.

 ### 3. [Travel Package Review Platform](Project3-TravelPackageReview)
    - **Description:** A platform where users can log in and review travel packages offered by tour companies in Kenya.
    - **Technologies:** HTML, CSS, JavaScript, Firebase.
-   - **Features:** User login, input reviews, browse reviews, data stored in Firebase.
+   - **Features:** User login, input new reviews, data stored in Firebase.

 ### 4. [Car Insurance Quote Generator](Project4-CarInsuranceQuote)
    - **Description:** A web app for users to generate and save car insurance quotes.